Updated October 11, 2017

 Bitspeed offers optimized file transfer protocol suitable for transferring large files or large number of files.
-These solutions are available as physical and virtual appliances, which can be plugged into existing networks and file systems.
+These solutions are available as physical and virtual appliances, which you can plug into existing networks and file systems.

 Komprise can be used to analyze data across on-premises storage to identify cold data and move it to Cloud Storage.
 Refer to Using Komprise to archive cold data to Cloud Storage for details.

-Signiant offers Media Shuttle as a SaaS solution to transfer any file to/from anywhere.
+Signiant offers Media Shuttle as a Software as a Server (SaaS) solution to transfer any file to/from anywhere.
 Signiant also offers Flight as an autoscaling utility based on a highly-optimized protocol, and Manager+Agents as an automation tool for large-scale transfers across geographically dispersed locations.

 Transferring data from afar

-When your data is not considered "close" to GCP, offline data transfer is the way to go.
+When your data isn't considered "close" to GCP, offline data transfer is the way to go.
 With offline transfer, you load your data on physical storage media and ship it to an ingestion point with good network connectivity to GCP, and then upload it from there.

 Transfer Appliance, as well as a number of third-party service providers, offers various transfer options that you can vet against your requirements and select from.
 There are two major selection criteria.